DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/exam_notes.md

 - OK

 ### 164: Practice test - Explore CNI Weave
+- OK

 ### 166: Practice test - Explore CNI Weave - 2
+- OK

 ### 167: Practice test - Deploy network solution
+- OK

 ### 170: Practice test - Service Networking
+- OK.
+Do again if you want to memorize that you have to look at logs all the time.

 ### 173: Practice test - Explore DNS
+- Stopped at the last question, was too tired.
+Answer the last 5 questions again!

 ### 175: Practice test - Ingress - 1